QPixel/FNRewardClaimer/ReadMe.md

 2. Insert your Credentials and Prefix (default prefix is &)
 3. Save and run the bot using the instructions above

+---

+## Warning..

+This program has a dependency that uses puppeteer to login in.
+You must run this first on a OS that has GUI Support, then you can copy the files to a server.

+#### I am not responsible for any BANNED accounts...

 ## Dependencies

 - [Axios](https://www.nodejs.com/package/axios)